Monday, December 30, 2013

 Black pepper

-If you know in advance you’re going to cook this for dinner, rub salt into the chicken, and let it sit in the refrigerator on a rack for a couple of hours.
-If you haven’t done this, don’t fuss, just rub the salt into the chicken right before cooking.
+If you know in advance that you’re going to cook this for dinner, rub salt into the chicken and let it sit in the refrigerator on a rack for a couple of hours.
+If not, just salt the chicken right before cooking.

-If you are using boneless/skinless chicken thighs, dredge them with rice flour.
-(I use Bob's Red Mill - NOT sweet rice flour.).
-It will coat it lightly.
+If you’re using boneless, skinless chicken thighs, dredge them lightly in rice flour.
+(I use Bob’s Red Mill—not sweet rice flour.)

-Stir in the curry powder and cinnamon, and cook, stirring, for about 4 minutes so the spices “bloom” and are not raw when you add liquid to them.
+Stir in the curry powder and cinnamon and cook, stirring, for about 4 minutes so the spices bloom and don’t taste raw when you add liquid.

-Add the tomatoes and the chicken stock, and mix to blend.
-Let the mixture get warm.
-Add the chicken and cook until the chicken is done – about 15 or 20 minutes.
+Add the tomatoes and stock and stir to combine.
+Let the mixture warm up, then add the chicken and cook until the chicken is done—about 15 to 20 minutes.

-Stir in the cream.
-Cook for just about 2 minutes to let it mingle and thicken a little.
-Taste the sauce, and add salt to taste, if necessary.
-Stir in the lemon juice, cook for a minute more, turn off the heat, add black pepper to taste, stir once again, then serve.
+Stir in the cream and cook for about 2 minutes to allow it to mingle and thicken slightly.
+Taste and add salt if needed.
+Stir in the lemon juice, cook for 1 minute more, turn off the heat, add black pepper to taste, stir again, and serve.

 .